AdamAdham/Stock-Return-Prediction/readMe.md

 Vectorization & batching: Calculations are written to operate on pandas Series/DataFrame columns and accept both single-ticker series and batched DataFrames.
 The generator composes feature columns into a final wide table.

-TODO: Add exact function signatures and expected argument shapes for each calculator (refer to code in `calculations/`).

 ### Modeling: architectures, training, inference